learnlatex/learnlatex.github.io/en/lesson-08.md

 | `!{decl}` | add `decl` in the center of the existing space |

 These two tables list all the available column types from LaTeX and the `array` package.
-A few more useful column types, from different packages, are presented in the [further details page](en/more-08) for this lesson.
+A few additional column types, from different packages, are presented in the [further details page](en/more-08) for this lesson.

 The columns `l`, `c`, and `r` will have the natural width of the widest cell.